Diya050/Training-TR-101/README.md

 Here, Line 1 is a valid statement which declares a variable num of type int.
 But Line 2 is invalid as we cannot assign a string value to variable num which is already declared to be of type int.
 Line 3 is a valid statement where name is declared and used as a string.

-- ### Precedence of operators
+### Precedence of Operators

 What do you think is the output of  5+4*9%(3+1)/6-1?
 How do you think the result of this expression is computed?

 It is done based on the precedence of the operators.
 Precedence of an operator can be identified based on the rule - BODMAS.
 Brackets followed by Orders (Powers, Roots), followed by modulo, Division and Multiplication, followed by Addition and Subtraction.

-    Brackets have the highest precedence followed by orders.
+- Brackets have the highest precedence followed by orders.

-    Modulo, Division and Multiplication have the same precedence.
+- Modulo, Division and Multiplication have the same precedence.
 Hence if all appear in an expression, they are evaluated from Left to Right.

-    Addition and Subtraction have the same precedence.
+- Addition and Subtraction have the same precedence.
 Hence if both appear in an expression, they are evaluated from Left to Right.

-- ### 21 minute quiz - Operators
+### 21 minute quiz - Operators

-- ### Implicit & Explicit Type Conversion
+### Implicit & Explicit Type Conversion

 Take a look at the below code: